 - To keep warm, tent tenderloins with foil when out of the oven.

-Can I use a different cut of pork?
-Yes, but you will have to adjust the cooking time.
-You can roast a 2 pound pork loin instead, but because it will be more dense, you will need to roast it longer.
+You can roast a 2-pound pork loin instead of 2 one-pound tenderloins, but because it will be denser, you will need to roast it longer.

-What kind of knife works best to cut pork tenderloin?
-Use a very sharp knife to slice port tenderloin.
+Use a very sharp chef's knife to slice port tenderloin.

 Equipment